Catalina Foothills Unified School District: Awards and recognition

 Catalina Foothills School District is a nationally recognized Exemplar District, selected by P21.

 In 2017 and 2018, CFSD was named No. 1 Public School District in Arizona, scoring an A+ in Academics, an A in Educational Outcomes, and an A− in Teachers, according to the 2017 and 2018 Niche rankings.

 Orange Grove Middle School and Esperero Canyon Middle School were named among the top in Arizona by Niche.

 Ventana Vista, Canyon View, Manzanita and Sunrise Drive were named among the Top Elementary Schools in Arizona.

 Valley View Early Learning Center won Governor's Award in the Personal Learning Spaces Category.

 Manzanita Elementary School was honored as a 2012 National Blue Ribbon School by the U.S. Department of Education.

 From 2015 to 2017, Catalina Foothills High School was identified as Arizona's #1 non-selective high school by U.S. News & World Report.

 Catalina Foothills High School was named the #2 non-selective district public high school in Arizona by the Washington Post.

 From 2013 to 2016, Catalina Foothills High School was recognized as a top U.S. high school in Newsweek.

+Sunrise Elementary School was honored as a 2012 National Blue Ribbon School by the U.S. Department of Education.

+Sunrise Drive Elementary School was honored as a 2024 National Blue Ribbon School by the U.S. Department of Education.